Candaba: Transportation

 Public transport is mainly done by means of jeepneys and tricycles.
 Jeepneys have their routes as an itinerary route for various places.
 Candaba-San Miguel road or pinak was fully cemented by 2014.

 Telecommunication facilities

-Candabas telecommunication facilities and telephone services are provided by the Philippine Long Distance Telephone Company (PLDT), Datelcom, Evangelista Telephone Company, and the Pampanga Telecom Company.
+Candaba's telecommunication facilities, telephone and internet services are provided by the Converge ICT Solutions, Globe Telecom, Philippine Long Distance Telephone Company (PLDT), Datelcom, Evangelista Telephone Company, and the Pampanga Telecom Company.